| The Great Glen Way | |

 "No we didn't."

-Our Host looked back towards the kitchen darkly.
-“It says in there that you did.”
+Our Host looked toward the kitchen with an expression suggesting that the kitchen had a case to answer.
+"It says in there that you did."

 "Are you sure?"